1115 Medicaid Waiver: See Medicaid Waiver 1115

-Category of Service (COS): Three-digit code used to specify a specific type of service.
+Category of service (COS): Three-digit code used to specify a specific type of service.

-Child Welfare Targeted Case Management (CW-TCM): MA service that reimburses counties and tribes for case management activities provided by qualified case managers to MA and Minnesota Care enrolled children.
+Child welfare targeted case management (CW-TCM): Medical Assistance (MA) service that reimburses counties and tribal nations for case management activities provided by qualified case managers to children who receive Medical Assistance or MinnesotaCare.
 Reimbursement must be spent to develop and expand child welfare preventative services.

 Commissioner: Commissioner of the Minnesota Department of Human Services.

 Commissioner's designee: Person designated by the commissioner to work at the commissioner's direction.